-There has been a huge push by wireless providers in recent years to increase the capacity of their wireless networks.
-For example, from 1st Quarter 2010 to 1st Quarter 2011, the amount of data used by each cell phone per month has increased by 89%.
-This trend will continue as more subscribers get smart phones with data capability.
+In recent years, there has been a huge push by wireless providers to increase the capacity of their wireless networks.
+For example, from 2011 to 2012, the amount of data traffic consumed by subscribers increased by 69%, and itís still on the rise.

-In addition to increased data use, virtually all providers have unlimited plans of one type or another.
-This requires that they find additional capacity in their wireless networks, which can be met in a number of ways including increasing the density and number of cell sites in areas where capacity is needed.
+In addition to expanding data options, virtually all wireless providers offer unlimited plans of one type or another.
+This requires that they add capacity to their wireless networks, which can be solved in a number of ways, the most obvious of which is to increasing the density and number of cell sites in areas where capacity is needed.

 Historically, the wireless industry has built communication towers in commercial and industrial areas, avoiding residential communities that tend to voice "NIMBY" opposition.
 "Not In My Back Yard" is a nice way of referring to the mindset of those users who demand more consistent and reliable wireless service, but don't want to be anywhere near the wireless infrastructure necessary to provide it.

 Now that wireless carriers need increased capacity and better indoor coverage to meet growing consumer demand, they are starting to focus more closely on residential areas.
-Another factor impacting this trend is the shrinking proximity between cell sites, which is forcing carriers to find alternatives to using commercial or industrial areas and simply aiming coverage into the residential areas.
-Instead, carriers are now building sites between their existing sites- a process commonly called "infill".
+Carriers are now building sites between their existing sites - a process commonly called "infill."

-The challenge wireless carriers are faced with is that many zoning ordinances have outright prohibitions against wireless towers in residential areas or require large parcels be allocated to accommodate the "fall zone" of a communication tower.
-This has triggered many carriers to get more innovative and creative when working through the demands of local communities - including using stealth towers and other camouflage technologies to better "hide" towers.
-Despite this, in many residential areas, there is a finite supply of larger parcels that would even meet local zoning regulations.
+The challenge wireless carriers are faced with is that many zoning ordinances have outright prohibitions against wireless towers in residential areas or require that large parcels be allocated to accommodate the "fall zone" of a communication tower.
+This has triggered many carriers to find innovative solutions to meeting consumer demand in residential areas.
+In some cases, they deploy stealth towers and other camouflage technologies to better "hide" towers.
+Other times, they deploy DAS networks and/ or small cell technologies.